b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 - know when to stop (`if n == 1` then `return 1`)
 - separate a problem into a part (`n *`) and a smaller problem (`myFactorial(n-1)`)

-If the above seems to be difficult at the moment you may try more similar version with `foreach` that we met before (see @sec:julia_language_map_foreach)
+If the above seems to be difficult at the moment you may try, e.g with a more familiar version that uses `foreach` (we met it in @sec:julia_language_map_foreach)

 ```jl
 s = """